sahay1503/BridgeLabz-2115000992/README.md

 * Read About C# I/O Streams and types of File Streams.
 * Read About File Streams,Object Streams,Buffered Streams, ByteArray Streams and reader and writer.
 * Solved problems of C# Streams based on Assignment.

+## Task 29: DATE: 20-02-2025
+* Read About C# Exceptions and types of Exceptions.
+* Read About how to handle Exceptions using try catch and finally.
+* Solved problems  based on  C# Exceptions Assignment.